Achievements and Awards

 - Creation of national online database and published guide, Lu Rees Archives of Australian Children's Literature: A Guide to the Collections.
 Canberra: Canberra College of Advanced Education Research Committee, 1988.
 Additional support in kind: staff and computer time provided by the ACT School Authority in 1989; from 1990-1994, Australian Schools Catalogue Information Service provided staff and computer time.
 Funding of $7,965.

-The National Centre for Australian Children's Literature is proudly supported by The Children's Book Council of Australia and the University of Canberra .
+The National Centre for Australian Children's Literature is proudly supported by The Children's Book Council of Australia, ACT Branch and the University of Canberra .